UBER AND LYFT CAR ACCIDENTS IN CALIFORNIA: THE ULTIMATE LAW GUIDE

 Generally, the person who caused the accident will be responsible for your injuries.
 So whatever coverage they carry will be in effect.
 If you are not working yet and haven’t turned on your app, your personal auto policy should be in effect.
 If you are in Period 1, where you have turned on the app but haven’t yet accepted a ride, your personal policy may or may not be in effect anymore.

 The TNCs are not required to carry uninsured/underinsured motorist coverage for this time period.
 This may be a problem if your injuries are significant and the at-fault driver has a minimal policy or worse, is uninsured.
-If you are driving for Uber, Lyft or one of the other TNCs, have turned on the app but have not yet accepted a ride, you may be in a vulnerable situation where your personal policy is no longer in effect because you are now “conducting business activities.”
+If you are driving for one of the TNCs, have turned on the app but have not yet accepted a ride, you may be in a vulnerable situation where your personal policy is no longer in effect because you are now “conducting business activities.”
 Yet your big main policy from the TNC is not yet in effect because you haven’t accepted a ride yet.
 Their uninsured/underinsured coverage only kicks in once you accepted a match and continues through the ride until you drop off the passengers.
 This is a huge gap in coverage and leaves drivers exposed and vulnerable.
 WARNING: Unless you purchase optional coverage, find a safe spot to park your car before turning on your app.
 If you need to move, turn the app back off.
 Do not drive while the app is turned on and you have not yet accepted a match.

 As of May 28, 2015 Farmers Insurance is offering an option for its customers to purchase coverage that will last from personal driving, and up through Period 1.
 Period 1 discussed above is when a driver turns on the app but hasn’t yet accepted a match.
 This is when normal policies are no longer in effect, but the TNC’s larger policy is also not yet in effect, and only the small contingent $50,000/100,000 policy with no UM/UIM coverage is available.
 According to Farmers, this option will only cost 8% more than normal coverage.
 I always recommend everyone purchase as much coverage as possible, and to never decline UM/UIM coverage.
 That coverage is just for you and your family so don’t skimp on it and never decline it.
 Hopefully more companies will follow soon.